Do You Have to File Taxes This Year?

 Filing income tax returns

-If you need to file a federal income tax return remember: Tax Day is April 15.
-You can use IRS Free File if your adjusted gross income (AGI) was $79,000 or less for 2023.
+If you need to file a federal income tax return, remember: Tax Day is April 15, 2026.
+You can use IRS Free File if your adjusted gross income (AGI) is $84,000 or less for 2025.
+IRS Direct File has been discontinued.

 Also, if you aren't sure if you need to file a tax return, you can use the IRS Interactive Tax Assistance tool to help you determine whether you are required to file a tax return and qualify for specific tax credits.